William Burnside (character): Publication history

-A character with a complicated history, his origin lies in discrepancies that crept up in the history of Captain America.
+A character with a complicated history, William Burnside's origin lies in discrepancies that crept up in the history of Captain America.

 As a character, Captain America had been continuously published from 1941 until 1949.
 He was then revived unsuccessfully in 1953 in Young Men #24–28 (Dec.
 1953– May 1954) by Stan Lee with Mort Lawrence and John Romita, Sr. These stories starred the original Captain America and Bucky in both their civilian and superhero guises, and were clearly set in the 1950s, with the character prominently battling communism and a communist Red Skull.
 The character also made appearances in Men's Adventures #27–28 (May–July 1954) and Captain America Comics #76–78 (May–Sept.
 1954).

-However, when Lee revived the Captain America concept a second time in 1964, he chose to ignore his own previous stories.
-When the character reappears in Avengers #4 (March, 1964) Lee reveals that the original Captain America had fallen into a state of suspended animation after a battle he fought near the end of World War II in 1945.
+However, when Lee revived the Captain America concept a second time in 1964, he either ignored or forgot about the 1950s stories.
+When the character reappears in The Avengers #4 (March, 1964) Lee reveals that the original Captain America had fallen into a state of suspended animation after a battle he fought near the end of World War II in 1945.

 The 1950s stories were thus considered outside of the official canon until Englehart's 1972 Captain America storyline.
 This attempted to resolve the discrepancy by revealing how an unnamed man, and his teenaged student, had assumed both the public and private identities of the original Captain America and Bucky.
 This was part of a government-sponsored program which planned to replace the lost heroes to combat the "red threat" (i.e., communism).
 However, as Englehart's 1972 story reveals, the treatment, which these individuals underwent to replicate the original Captain America and Bucky's abilities, was flawed (as the vital Vita-Ray radiological component was left out) and, as a side-effect, they developed psychotic symptoms.
 Consequently, the government placed them in suspended animation in the mid-1950s (only for an undisclosed jingoistic individual to revive them, decades later in contemporary times, to battle the original Captain America).